cop6567/Chicken-Nugget-Clicker-App/README.md

-# Open Source Clicking Game App
+# Open Source Clicking Game

 This is an open source clicking game app being developed with Flutter.
 The app will have scoreboards, boosts, leaderboards, and other features common to clicking games.